surface1999/surface1989-store/README.md

 3. Edit username and password in app.properties file.
 4. Run as Spring Boot Application

-* Deltail:
-Web have functions:
+* Deltail: The web have functions:
 -Register
 -Login
 -Logout